GideokKim/Bazel-Hands-On/stage04/README.md

 # Stage 04

-In this stage we step it up and showcase how to use third party dependencies(also called external dependencies).
+In this stage we step it up and show how to use third party dependencies(also called external dependencies).

 ## Getting started